CardamomCake/RaceMate/README.md

-**This is a third-party app designed to help you create your own custom races for the game Fly Dangerous.**
+**RaceMate is a third-party app designed to help you create your own custom races for the game Fly Dangerous.**

 ---

-This app requires you to enable two settings in Fly Dangerous:
+This app requires, and or recomends you to enable a few settings in Fly Dangerous:
 1. **Telemetry:** Turn this on under the **Integrations** panel in the **Options** menu.
 This allows RaceMate to pull your coordinates from the game.
 2. **Borderless Window Mode:** Change your game from full screen to borderless window mode.
 This allows the app to overlay on top of the game.
 3. It is also recommended that you turn your clipboard history on to minimize your chances of losing your edited race.

 You do not need to install the app to use RaceMate; it is a standalone executable.
-The first time you run the executable Windows will give you two warnings:
-- The first warning is because the application is unsigned.
-- The second warning is a firewall warning due to the application attempting to read the telemetry data of Fly Dangerous.
+The first time you run the executable Windows will give a warning due to the fact that it is the app is unsigned.
+Windows may also give you a firewall warning due to attempting to pull tellemetry from Fly Dangerous.

 ---